-TSMC deferred the gains (classified under deferred credits) derived from sales of property, plant and equipment to VisEra, and then recognized such gains (classified under non-operating income and gains) over the depreciable lives of the disposed assets.
+The Company deferred the gains (classified under deferred credits) derived from sales of property, plant and equipment to TSMC Shanghai and VisEra, and then recognized such gains (classified under the non-operating income and gains) over the depreciable lives of the disposed assets.

-TSMC leased certain buildings and facilities to VisEra.
-The related rental income was classified under non-operating income.
+The Company leased part of its office space from GUC and also leased certain buildings and facilities to VisEra.
+The related rental expense and rental income were classified under non-operating expenses and income, respectively.
 The lease terms and prices were determined in accordance with mutual agreements.